nens/threedi-docs/source/d_qgis_plugin.rst

 .. _plugin_installation:

-Installation of plugin
+Plugin Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 * QGIS 3.4 64bit Long term release(`Get QGIS <http://www.qgis.org/en/site/forusers/download.html#>`_ use the standalone installers)

-    After installation of QGIS, set the interface language and locale to American English.
+    After the installation of QGIS, set the interface language and locale to American English.
 This makes it easier to understand the instructions in this documentation.
-Also, some locales do not support scientific notations of numbers, required for very small numbers (e.g. 1e-09).
+Some locales do not support scientific notations of numbers, these are required for very small numbers (e.g. 1e-09).

     * Go to Settings > Options > General
     * Tick the box 'Override System Locale'